Xipooo/XYZ_Delivery/README.md

 | 29  | TBD | Dojo |
 | 30  | TBD | Dojo |

-## Tools
+## Tools and Resources

-To ensure the best possible outcomes we recommend the following tools be utilized during the course of this program:
+To ensure the best possible outcomes we recommend the following tools and resources be utilized during the course of this program:

-- Conference room with large monitor, desks, and chairs for group discussions
+- Conference room with single large monitor (or projector), desks, and chairs for group discussions
 - Laptops with Windows, Linux, or MacOS operating systems
 - Visual Studio Code to provide a modern and consistent development environment
 - ESLint for a consistent coding style